openshift/training/beta-1-setup.md

 At this point, if you click the OpenShift image on the web console you should be returned to the project overview page where you will see the new project show up.
 Go ahead and click the *Sinatra* project - you'll see why soon.

+### Switch contexts

+Let's update and use the `user` context for interacting with the new project you just created:

+    openshift ex config set-context user --namespace=sinatraproject
+    openshift ex config use-context user

 ### A Simple STI Build
 We'll be using a pre-build/configured code repository.
 This repository is an